stuffedwombat/stuffedwombat.github.io/iiii.md

 Publishers love sequels.
 They love clear target audiences.
 The love safe bets.

 Eventually (but inevitably) they’ll oversaturate their market segment with too many sure things.
 The paradigms that they relied on will no longer work.
 Studios will collapse again.
 People will get laid off again.
-The capitalists do not learn.
+But the capitalists do not learn.
 They don't have to, as long as they're able to get out of the messes they create without being punished.

 - Maintain your autonomy.
 Stay Indie.
 Stay weird.